-I'll make a long story short: It is now over 20 years later.
-I have published a little over 1,200 issues of the newspaper now, as a non-resident publisher until 1996 and since I became a resident, on January 1, 1996, as publisher/editor.
+I'll make a long story short: It is now 30 years later.
+I have published over 1,250 issues of the newspaper now, as a non-resident publisher until 1996 and since I became a resident, on January 1, 1996, as publisher/editor.
 Some years - actually most of them - were great fun.
 We / I produced around 1,000 tabloid pages per year those first years, after I became resident.
 It was fun, it was a novelty to me to work in the USA and in New York of all places and we grew in readership once again (We had our first growth spurt at the time we hired a new office manager for the NYC office, in 1988 when we hired my wife to be, Mette, to run the office in Manhattan.)

 Every picture tells a story..

 The pages of this newspaper are a part of history.
 Going back through the years, you will find fates of the many early immigrants, the depression of the 1890s, WWI , the Titanic?whose return trip to Europe was advertised in the back section of the same issue to list the Swedes that perished in the seas..
 WWII, the good years of the 1950s, the Viet Nam War, Nixon, Kennedy... the list goes on and on.
 Bear in mind, when you pick up your first issue in the mail, you are holding a piece of living history.

 Welcome, enjoy reading, enjoy being part of a great community - that of Sweden in America.

-Editor & publisher
+Editor in Chief & publisher

 The NordstjernanSUBSCRIBE NOW

-printed edition - delivered to your home for only $41 a year.
+printed edition - delivered to your home for only $55 a year.